mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 {{<notice type="info">}}

 I'm trying a new idea for a few months where I'm announcing ways readers can help me.
-If you're a fan of this blog and you think you might be able to help with one of these.
+If you're a fan of this blog and you think you might be able to help with one of these, [email me](/about/).

 {{</notice>}}

-I'd like to speak with someone who has experience manufacturing electronics.
-As I start the process of shifting assembly to China, I'm interested in what pitfalls to avoid.
+I'm interested in [scaling TinyPilot's manufacturing](/retrospectives/2022/10/#what-happens-in-the-tinypilot-office) and finding that there's a lot I don't know about shifting manufacturing and assembly to China.

+If you know someone with experience manufacturing electronics at the scale of 500 to 5,000 units per month, I'd love to speak with them.
+I'm open to taking on a co-founder, hiring a consultant, or just having a casual chat with someone who wants to share their expertise.